Kaktushose/jda-commands/docs/extension/writing.md

 public record MyExtensionData(String someOption) implements Extension.Data {}
 ```

+### Identity Equality
+!!! warning
-It's **very important to know** that `providedImplementations()` and the supplier of `Implementation` will be called multiple times during jda-commands startup!
+    `providedImplementations()` and the supplier of `Implementation` will be called
+    multiple times during JDA-Commands startup!

-Thus, `providedImplementations()` must always return the same enumeration of `Implementations`s
+Thus, `providedImplementations()` must always return the same enumeration of `Implementation`s.
+If the identity
-and that, if the identity equality is important, the supplier of `Implementation` always return the same instances.
+equality is important, the supplier of `Implementation` must also always return the same instances.

-Jda-commands doesn't rely on identity equality, but you might have fields that store information in that class.
+JDA-Commands doesn't rely on identity equality, but you might have fields that store information in that class.
 It should, of course, be the same instance then each time.

 `MyExtension` could look something like this in that case: